ContentSide/LingX/resources/docs/TUTORIAL_1_BASICS.md

 [['This', 'is', 'token.ization', 'done', 'my', 'way!'], ['Sentence', 'split,', 'too!']])
 ```

-While, if `use_critt_tokenization` is set to `False` one should input the segment in this format:
+While, if `use_critt_tokenization` is set to `False` one should input the segment in this format (Python's string format):

 ```console
 "This is token.ization done my way!, Sentence split too!"
 ```

-It is obvious since the input is string and it is not already toknzied.
+It is obvious since that the input is string and it is not already toknzied.
 That is why the internal Stanza tokenizer will be called under the hood.
-Notice that if an inconsistency happens between the `input` and `use_critt_tokenization` and error message will be prompted.
+Notice that if an inconsistency happens between the `input` and `use_critt_tokenization` an error message will be prompted.

 ## Next